 Innovation that Defines the Future

-- Her optimization lab performs research in machine learning and signal processing.
+- Rebecca Willett, who researches machine learning and signal processing.

-Join faculty experts, alumni, and friends for a reception with drinks and hors d’oeuvres, followed by a moderated panel discussion.
+Join faculty experts, alumni, and friends for a moderated panel discussion followed by a reception with drinks and hors d’oeuvres.

 Harvard Club of Boston

 374 Commonwealth Ave

 Questions?
 Contact Kelsey Dodson at Kelsey.Dodson@supportuw.org or 608-308-5249.